-Every applicant to The Theatre School, provided they have completed all admissions application requirements, is automatically considered for a Theatre School Scholarship.
-These scholarships are based on a combination of both the applicant's academic record and audition or interview.
+Every admitted Theatre School applicant is awarded a Theatre School Scholarship.
+These scholarships are based on a combination of both the applicant's academic record and audition or interview, and all students are automatically considered for the scholarship provided that they have completed all admissions application requirements.

 Theatre School Scholarships generally range from $10,000 to $30,000 annually and are automatically renewable for up to four years, provided the student remains in good standing.
 Theatre School Scholarships are awarded in the admissions decision letter.

 There are several types of need-based financial aid available to admitted students, including federal/state grants and loans.
 To be considered for a need-based financial aid package, applicants must submit a valid Free Application for Federal Student Aid (FAFSA).
 The FAFSA is not required for scholarship consideration.

 The FAFSA becomes available on October 1 each year and can either be submitted through a hard copy (generally available from high school guidance counselor offices or college financial aid offices) or online at fafsa.ed.gov.
 To have your FAFSA results reported to The Theatre School, enter DePaul University's FAFSA code, 001671, in the college section.